-Chopped Veggie Salad is a mouthwatering toss of crisp vegetables and creamy lemon vinaigrette.
-Make this salad recipe for a healthy meal.
+This Lebanese salad is a mouthwatering toss of crisp chopped vegetables and creamy lemon dressing.
+Make this recipe for a refreshing meal.

 Records show that salads have been enjoyed by people going as far back as the ancient Romans or further.
 In fact, the word salad comes from the Latin ‘herb salta’ or salted herbs, because early salads consisted of greens coated in oil with plenty of salt.

 But we don’t need history to tell us that this recipe will have you coming back for more.

 Looking for a healthy salad recipe that provides a satisfying crunch and a kick of flavor?
 Look no further.
 The citrus and greek yogurt in the creamy lemon dressing bring a special flavor to the dish.
 Also, the dressing adds a creamy touch that compliments the crisp garden veggies.